astrosoftpro/sequelize-hierarchy-next/README.md

 Use `npm test` to run the tests.
 Use `npm run cover` to check coverage.

-To run tests on a particular database, use `npm run test-mysql`, `npm run test-postgres`, `npm run test-postgres-native`, `npm run test-sqlite` or `npm run test-mssql`.
+To run tests on a particular database, use `npm run test-mysql`, `npm run test-postgres`, `npm run test-sqlite` or `npm run test-mssql`.

 Requires a database called 'sequelize_test' and a db user 'sequelize_test' with no password.